Realistic Gottesman-Kitaev-Preskill stabilizer states enable universal quantum computation

 The second exponential represents a phase proportional to the distance between the measured value of rescale position quadrature $k$ and the location $k_m$ of the Gaussian peak; this is much smaller than the first exponential and can be ignored.
 For any fixed choice of either $u/v$ or $v/u$, the Gaussians are highly peaked at locations $k_m=\left(\ell/\sqrt{(u/v)^2+1}\right)/v$ or $k_m=\left(\ell/\sqrt{(v/u)^2+1} \right)/u$.
 These are well-separated for sufficiently small $\beta$ and value of $u$ or $v$, and the output will again correspond to Pauli eigenstates.
 As $\beta$ increases at constant $v$ ($u$), or $v$ ($u$) increases at constant $\beta$, the spacing between successive peaks $k_{m+1}-k_m$ decreases.
 The sum over $\ell$ in Eq.~(\ref{eq:theta_rational}) will no longer be dominated by a single peak, and the output state will begin to deviate from a Pauli eigenstate.
 Thus, obtaining Pauli eigenstates requires a tradeoff between the peak width (governed by $\beta$) and peak separation (governed by the magnitude of $u$ or $v$): a coarse rational representation of the applied phase $\theta_r$, with $u,v\sim 1$, will almost certainly yield Pauli eigenstates for some small value of $\beta$ and vice versa; whereas Pauli-state outcomes are likely to result for a finer representation of $\theta_r$, with $u,v\gg 1$, only for much smaller values for $\beta$.

-Given the complexity introduced by the Jacobi theta functions and the non-invertible nature of the Bloch parameters $\theta(q_m)$ and $\phi(q_m)$, the final probability distributions were determined numerically.
-For a fixed rotation angle $\theta_r$, the output state $\ket{\Psi}_{\text{out}}$ depends on the homodyne measurement outcome $q_m$, leading to a post-measurement probability density $P(q_m)\approx|C_+|^2+|C_-|^2$.
-Instead of sampling $q_m$, a grid-based numerical pushforward density estimation method was employed in order to obtain the marginal PDFs $g(\theta)$ and $g(\phi)$~\cite{Evans2005}.
-The domain of $q_m$ is discretized on a dense and uniform grid $q_{m,i}\in[-20\sqrt{\pi},20\sqrt{\pi}]$ with up to $2\times 10^6$ points, and the known density $P(q_{m,i})$ is evaluated exactly to assign a precise probability weight $P(q_{m,i})\cdot\Delta q$ at each point.
-For each $q_{m,i}$, the corresponding Bloch parameters are calculated via:
+Given the complexity introduced by the Jacobi theta functions and the non-invertible nature of the Bloch parameters $\theta(q_m)$ and $\phi(q_m)$, the final probability distributions are determined numerically without approximation (refer to the Appendix for additional details).
+For a fixed rotation angle $\theta_r$, the two-mode state after Fock damping and the rotation on mode~1, and before measurement, is denoted $\ket{\Psi_2}$.
+A $q$-homodyne measurement on mode~1 with outcome $q_m$ then occurs with probability density